Rinpoche’s painting of Sangye Yelpa

 Tana Yelpa Chant Books are Now Available

 Tana Dungsey Rinpoche is the head of two convergent lineages, the Yelpa and Hungkara.
 The Yelpa lineage was established in the 12th century by a student of Phakmo Drupa (who was a student of Gampopa).
-The Hungkara lineage was established probably the 8th century, by a student of Guru Rinpoche.
+The Hungkara lineage was established probably in the 8th century, by a student of Guru Rinpoche.

 Recently Tsoknyi Rinpoche has requested that Tana Dungsey Rinpoche teach to students in the West.
 Tana Dungsey Rinpoche continues to teach in many other parts of the world including Malaysia, Indonesia and India.
 Instructions and insight for Green Tara practices, Saga Dawa programs, are some of the recent topics he's taught.

 A profound resonance with nature has always played a central role in Tibetan Buddhism.
 Tibetan masters have developed and encouraged many practices to enhance and deepen a student’s relationship with the five elements and Mother Earth.
-Making offerings to streams, mountains, springs and local spirits that dwell in natural settings is a daily part of…
+Making offerings to streams, mountains, springs and local spirits that dwell in natural settings is a daily part of practice for many Tibetans. …

 Tana Yelpa Foundation Tana Yelpa Foundation offers religious services (pujas, teachings, meditation instruction, holiday gatherings) and study groups to dharma students in the United States and around the world that follow the Tana Yelpa Lineage Buddhist Mahamudra texts.
-Tana Yelpa hosts teachings by Tana Rinpoche and other visiting Rinpoches and lamas.
-Study groups offer in-depth…
+Tana Yelpa hosts teachings by Tana Rinpoche and other visiting Rinpoches and lamas. …

 Your donations will help support Rinpoche’s activities in the United States including formal teachings, dharma talks, pujas and other dharma events.
 Funds are also used to benefit Tana Monastery, Kollegal, India.